stanbaek/ece387/_sources/Labs/Lab4_Gamepad.md

 ## 📜 Overview

-This lab provides insight into ROS topics and messages and how information is exchanged between nodes.
-A node can **publish** messages over a topic, and other nodes can **subscribe** to that topic to receive messages.
-Each message follows a predefined format, which all participating nodes must understand.
+This lab introduces ROS topics and messages, focusing on how nodes communicate by exchanging information.
+In ROS, a node can **publish** messages to a topic, while other nodes can **subscribe** to that topic to receive data.
+Each message follows a predefined format that all participating nodes must understand.

-In this lab, you will develop a node that subscribes to joystick input (`/joy` topic) and publishes velocity commands (`/cmd_vel` topic) to control a robot.
+The best way to learn ROS is through hands-on experience, so let's start by experimenting with a virtual **TurtleBot3**!
+Throughout this course, TurtleBot3 will serve as a key tool for applying and integrating robotics concepts.
+By the end of the course, you'll be developing complex embedded robotic systems to complete dedicated tasks, such as autonomously navigating the halls of DFEC.
+But for now, let’s begin with something simpler—getting the robot to drive around.

-## 💻 Procedure
+In this lab, you will develop a ROS2 node that listens for joystick input (`/joy` topic) and publishes velocity commands (`/cmd_vel` topic) to control the movement of the robot. 🚀

-### 🔧 Pre-Lab: ROS2 Client Libraries
+## 🌱 Pre-Lab: ROS2 Client Libraries

 The tutorials at [Beginner: Client Libraries](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries.html) are a great introduction to ROS2 client libraries.

 ```{image} ./figures/Lab2_ROS_Tutorials2.png